ChrisDuffley/stationPlaylist/readme.md

 ## Version 17.2-dev

 * In add-on settings, added a checkbox to let NvDA play a sound when lister requests arrive.
 To use this fully, requests window must pop up when requests arrive.
+* Pressing broadcaster time command (NVDA+Shift+F12) twice will now cause NVDA to announce minutes and seconds remaining in the current hour.

 ## Version 17.04